CLayer-dev/docs/docs/faqs/common-questions.md

 ### When will testnet be available?
 We're currently in the final development and testing phase.
 Testnet availability will be announced through our official channels when ready.

-### What makes Core Layer economically secure?
+### What makes CLayer economically secure?

-Core Layer's economic security is built on several mechanisms:
+CLayer's economic security is built on several mechanisms:

 - **Stake-based Consensus**: Validators must stake CLAYER tokens to participate
 - **Economic Incentives**: Validators earn rewards proportional to their stake